Opportunities for Engagement

 - Sponsor at least one program per year that is open to the entire campus community

-- Attendees are only permitted to represent one group at each workshop
+- Attendees are only permitted to represent one group at the workshop

 Officially recognized, active student organizations, department activities and performance groups receive certain university privileges.
 Note: Privileges apply only to the university group.
-Conferences, courses and retreats involving off-campus organizations are to be handled as a request from an outside organization through conference services (Marbeck Center.)
+Conferences, courses and retreats involving off-campus organizations are to be handled as a request from an outside organization through conference services in Marbeck Center.

 - Ability to reserve and use select facilities and services on campus